SimNee/SimNee/README.md

 I am currently pursuing a specialization in Networking and Distributed Systems, and have a deep passion for Software Engineering and Artificial Intelligence, specifically in Natural Language Processing.
 </p>
 <p align="center">
-I am still actively practising to hone my skills and is always open to learning new things.
+I am still actively practising to hone my skills and broaden my horizons.
 </p>